 20. Watch birds and notice their interesting habits.

-21. Peel a crayon and do leaf and/or bark rubbings.
+21. Peel a crayon and do leaf and bark rubbings.

-22. Collect rocks: paint and hide them around your neighborhood.
+22. Collect rocks, paint them, and hide them around your neighborhood.

 23. Hunt for worms on a rainy day and count how many you find.